 Ingredients You Need

-- Granulated sugar: For French meringue, the granulated sugar is slowly added to the egg whites as they whip (no cooking required).
+- Granulated sugar: Gradually added to the egg whites as they whip to create a strong and stable French meringue.

 How To Make This Recipe

-3. Once all the granulated sugar is incorporated, turn the mixer speed to medium-high and allow the egg whites to continue to whip until stiff peaks form, about 10 - 11 minutes.
-You'll want to check that a stiff peak stands straight up (no curl at the tip).
+Step 3: Once all the sugar is incorporated, increase to medium-high and whip until stiff peaks form, about 10–11 minutes.
+The peak should stand straight up with no curl at the tip, and the meringue should feel thick.

-4. Pour the sifted almond flour and confectioners' sugar into the meringue mixture and fold them together.
+Step 4: Add the sifted almond flour and confectioners’ sugar to the meringue and fold to combine.

-7. Pipe the macaron batter onto your baking mat or parchment paper.
-Then, tap the sheet pan down on the counter to release any air bubbles.
-You can pop the large air bubbles that rise to the top with a toothpick.
+Step 7: Pipe the macarons onto your prepared light colored baking sheet.
+Firmly tap the pan on the counter to release air bubbles and pop any large ones with a toothpick.

-14. Match up macaron shells so a caramelized top is paired with a similar size/shaped plain shell.
-Pipe buttercream on one side of the macaron shell using a round piping tip.
-Gently place the matching macaron on top of the buttercream.
+Step 14: Match up macaron shells, so a caramelized top is paired with a similarly sized plain shell.
+Pipe buttercream on one side, then place the matching shell on top.

 Expert Tips